tytydraco/yessleep/out/I_could_never_understand_why_I_couldnt_participate_in_movie_time_When_I_was_eight_Until_I_met_The_Delaney_Family.md

 They were the least energetic kids I had ever met, choosing to sit on the grass and pick their noses, staring at the sky like a giant question mark was looming over them.
 They didn't even speak.

-When they did, it was just nosies, or snorting.
+When they did, it was just noises, or snorting.

 I got tired of them eventually, and it was starting to rain—which neither of them noticed.
 One of the girls tipped her head back and didn’t even flinch when fat drops of rain hit her in the face.
 When the downpour started, I hurried to get inside.
 Normally, we had to ask a teacher during recess, but I was getting soaked.
 I tried to open the doors leading back into the school, but they were locked.
 I found another entrance, which this time led into the auditorium.
 I planned to go right back to my classroom, though once I left the comfort of the auditorium, I realized something was wrong.